Skip to content

 Skills 20 Attending clubs, learning instruments, progress in reading plus, improving attendance

-Achieving the Gold Tie is a prestigious recognition of sustained commitment over several years.
-To qualify, students must meet the required points threshold and consistently demonstrate role model behaviour — reflected in their A2L, attendance, and conduct.
+A prestigious recognition of sustained commitment over several years.
+To qualify, students must meet the required points threshold and consistently demonstrate role model behaviour, which is reflected in their attitude to learning (A2L), attendance, and conduct.

 Students who qualify before Year 10 must submit a letter of application to their Head of Year, outlining why they deserve the award.
 Once awarded, the Gold Tie should be worn with pride.

-Gold Tie recipients are encouraged to take on leadership roles and work towards earning the Hart Award.
+After receiving the Gold Tie, students are encouraged to take on leadership roles and begin to collect evidence to work towards the prestigious Hart Award.

-Working towards the Hart Award Year 10-13
+The Hart Award Year 10-13

 Scroll to see more columns